someobserver/recurgence/mirror/backside/index.md

 ---

-and when that happens—
-when your heart starts to pound with a flash of vertigo—
+and when that happens? when your heart starts to pound with a flash of vertigo

 **Don't be alarmed by a mirror made of math.**

 **You haven't interrupted any loop;**